-3. Chevy Chase (the person, real name Cornelius Crane Chase) was born in 1943.
-Best known for pratfalling as Gerald Ford on SNL, saying “nananana” while golfing, and experiencing an interminable decline into terminally anti-funny family comedies, he’s also a grade-A mega asshole so reviled that they couldn’t even find people to come to his roast and insult him.
-And, on a personal level, there is no sin greater than his torpedoing a Kevin Smith written / Jason Lee starring Fletch reboot, which would have been life-altering to 1999 me.
+3. Chevy Chase the person, real name Cornelius Crane Chase, was born in 1943.
+Best known for pratfalling as Gerald Ford on SNL, saying “nanananana” while golfing, and experiencing an interminable decline into terminally unfunny funny comedies while simultaneously being such a grade-A asshole that they couldn’t even find people to come to his roast and insult him.
+Also, on a personal level, there is no sin greater than his torpedoing a Kevin Smith written / Jason Lee starring Fletch reboot, which would have been life-altering to 1999 me.

-Chase is also a fourteenth-generation New Yorker (relevant quote from Jurassic Park of all places: “…you know what assholes congenitally rich people are.”).
-But I’m not here to talk about Chevy Chase, I’m here to talk about his great-great grandfather: Richard T. Crane, founder of Crane & Co. plumbing and brass fittings.
-And, actually, I’m not here to talk about him, but his rich-dude hunting lodge, the Jekyll Island Club.
+Chase is also a fourteenth-generation New Yorker, and “you know what assholes congenitally rich people are.”
+So let’s dig further back than Chevy, to his great-great grandfather, Richard T. Crane, founder of Crane & Co. plumbing and brass fittings.
+And more importantly: his rich-dude secret island hunting lodge, the Jekyll Island Club.

-Just off the coast of Georgia is Jekyll Island, which covers nine square miles.
-Originally settled by Creek peoples, Spain showed up in the 16th century and colonized it.
+Jekyll Island covers about nine square miles, and sits just off the Georgia coast.
+Originally populated by Creek peoples, Spain showed up in the 16th century and colonized it.
 Then France.
-Then Spain, France again, then England in 1733.
-This is when it was named Jekyll Island, for an English benefactor, Sir Joseph Jekyll.
-Jekyll was a well-to-do barrister, once named “Master of Rolls,” and supposedly his descendant was friends with RL Stevenson, which is where Dr. Jekyll & Mr. Hyde comes from.
-Jekyll died in 1738 of “a mortification of the bowels.”
-That’s not relevant to the story, I just thought it was funny.
+Then Spain.
+Then France again, then England in 1733.
+That’s when it got the name Jekyll Island, for an English benefactor Sir Joseph Jekyll.
+A well-to-do barrister nicknamed “Master of Rolls” (not sure what kind), Jekyll’s descendant was friends with RL Stevenson, which is apparently where the the eponymous Dr. Jekyll comes from.
+Jekyll died in 1738 from “a mortification of the bowels.”
+It’s tragic, my uncle went the same way.

-By the 1840s the island was mostly abandoned, and in 1886 some rich folks had the idea to buy up the land and build a resort there.
-That resort was the Jekyll Island Club: “The world of industry and commerce, of railroads and factories, of trusts, mergers, and monopolies, is something wholly apart from this island paradise.”
-Escape from the stress of the modern tycoonery, get away from the dizzying mental burden of managing multibillion dollar mergers and hiring the Pinkertons to break strikes monopoly, and also on-site taxidermy—only at Jekyll Island.
+The island was mostly abandoned by the 1840s, and in 1886 some rich folks had the idea to buy up the land and build a resort, which became the Jekyll Island Club: “The world of industry and commerce, of railroads and factories, of trusts, mergers, and monopolies, is something wholly apart from this island paradise.”
+Yes, escape from all the stresses of modern tycoonery, escape from the befouled miasma of your urban estates, escape from the mental burden of currency manipulation, antitrust violations, and hiring the Pinkertons to brutalize striking workers!
+Rejuvenate your blood, quiet your neuralgia, soothe your tubercular alveoli in the salt air—plus on-site taxidermy!